-The beautiful Lake Ohrid is most known for the quaint little town of Ohrid in Macedonia.
+Beautiful Lake Ohrid is most known for the quaint little town of Ohrid in Macedonia.
 Ohrid is Macedonia’s premier holiday and tourist destination and rightly so.
 But across the other side of the lake, a short drive from Ohrid lies Albania’s holiday resort town – Pogradec on the other shores of Lake Ohrid.

 While Pogradec may be viewed by some as Ohrid’s uglier cousin, we must remember, Albania has not long emerged from a long period of isolation under communist rule.
-A completely self sufficient, albeit slightly paranoid country may find itself in a state of stagnation after such a long period shielded from the rest of the world.
-Albania though is doing it’s best to catch up.
+A completely self-sufficient, albeit slightly paranoid country may find itself in a state of stagnation after such a long period shielded from the rest of the world.
+However, Albania is doing it’s best to catch up.

-After the fall of communism, this once popular lakeside resort town fell into disrepair.
+After the fall of communism, the once popular lakeside resort town of Pogradec fell into disrepair.
 Albania’s drive to encourage tourism has seen an interest in returning Pogradec to its former glory, bringing investment and government funding into the town.

-The Albanian side of the lake offers more sandy beaches than the Macedonian side and the sleepy lakeside town has a wonderful, laid back seventies style holiday beach vibe mixed with a late eighties, early nineties modern refurb.
+The Albanian side of Lake Ohrid boasts more sandy beaches than the Macedonian side.
+The sleepy lakeside town has a wonderful, laid-back seventies style holiday beach vibe mixed with a late eighties, early nineties modern refurb.